DJ Code Money

 DJ Code Money was the deejay for noted 1980s rap artist Schoolly D of Philadelphia.

 Their first single, "P.S.K.
-(What Does That Mean?)", is sometimes viewed as the first gangsta rap record.
+What Does It Mean?", is sometimes viewed as the first gangsta rap record.
 The track includes hypnotic beats, rough scratching, and Schoolly's unflinching tales of the Park Side Killers: "I said 'You sucka-ass nigga, I should shoot you dead.'"
 Other singles released by the pair include "Gucci Time" (sampled by the Beastie Boys on "Time to Get Ill"), "Put Your Filas On", and "Saturday Night".